Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 How does Northwest Registered Agent stack up to the competition?

 Northwest offers a year of registered agent service in Idaho with any business formation service purchase.
-However, at $225, the price point for this package is higher than most competitors.
+However, at $225, the price point for this package is higher than most competitors, especially when compared to the free LLC formation package we offer at ZenBusiness.

-With more than 30,000 reviews available online, IncFile maintains high average rating scores, making them an impressive pick for registered agent service in Idaho.
+With more than 30,000 reviews available online, IncFile maintains high average rating scores, making them a popular pick for registered agent service in Idaho.

 However, one drawback of using IncFile is how they can be rather relentless with upsell attempts.
 IncFile has plenty of add-on features available, and it will certainly remind you of that fact several times as you work your way through their order form.
 It can also take IncFile a while to respond to customer support messages, especially via email.